zacharypatrone/zacharypatrone/README.md

 👋 Hi, my name is Zachary

-👨‍💻 Interested in Frontend and Backend Development
+👨‍💻 Interested in IT and Data Analytics

 🎓 Bachelor's in Information Systems and a minor in Computer Science (May 2022)

-📍   Long Island, NY for the summer then Irvine, CA
+📍 Irvine, CA
-🏠 Thousand Oaks, CA

-📚 Currently working to master my skills with Python and learning Django to improve my web development skills.
+📚 Currently working towards my Network+ certification

-💪 Python, AWS, HTML/CSS, C#, Java
+💪 Python, SQL, Tableau, AWS, MS Office

 🤝 I invite you to connect